The-Radish-BTHS/The_Radish_BTHS/content/articles/you-got-me-im-vaccinated.md

 So anyway, I’m out with my friends when all of a sudden they ask me for proof of vaccination for indoor seating.
 I don’t really know what to do.
 I kinda just tell the group to go on without me.
 Then I realize that maybe I can sneak through, so I tell them I’ll be just a moment.
 I walk in where I think there’s nobody, but they’re so insistent on the vaccination I end up not going through with the plan.

-Overall, this "proof of vaccination" thing is ruining my life.
-Only losers carry their card around.
-Nowadays, people are always so obsessed with protecting their vaccinated safe spaces that they ruin the experience for everyone.
+Overall, this proof of vaccination thing is ruining my life.
+People are so obsessed with protecting their vaccinated safe spaces that they ruin the experience for everyone.
 Their attitude gives us normal people a bad rap.
 I completely understand where the anti-vaxxers are coming from, and on behalf of the vaccinated, I apologize.
 The division and hostility of this fandom has gone too far.

-With all of this in mind, I hope you can see why I'm ashamed to carry my card.
+With all of this in mind, I hope you’re able to see why I'm ashamed to carry my card.